Professor and Director

 Evans’ team developed two innovative approaches for potentially treating diabetes.
 The group identified the missing link in the regulation of the activity of insulin—a protein known as fibroblast growth factor 1 (FGF1), which reboots glucose metabolism.
 Evans also developed a new type of diet pill that tricks the body into thinking it has consumed calories, causing it to burn fat.
 The compound effectively stopped weight gain, lowered cholesterol, controlled blood sugar and minimized inflammation in mice.

-Two receptors found on the nuclei of mouse and human cells, known as REV-ERB-α and REV-ERB-β , are essential for synchronizing normal sleep and metabolic cycles.
-Evans’ findings describe a powerful link between circadian rhythms and metabolism and suggest a new direction for treating disorders of both systems, including jet lag, sleep dysfunction, obesity and diabetes.
+Two receptors found on the nuclei of mouse and human cells, known as REV-ERB-α and REV-ERB-β, are essential for synchronizing normal sleep and metabolic cycles.
+Evans’ findings describe a powerful link between circadian rhythms and metabolism as well as suggest a new direction for treating disorders of both systems, including jet lag, sleep dysfunction, obesity and diabetes.

 Evans’ lab discovered that a chemically modified form of vitamin D might offer a new approach to the treatment of pancreatic cancer.
 The vitamin D derivative makes tumor cells vulnerable to chemotherapy and more sensitive to the body’s immune system.
 With clinicians at the University of Pennsylvania, Evans’ team launched a clinical trial to test this drug in cancer patients.